 Kilordle: Okay, we lied.
 This game outshines all others with its ridiculousness.
 If you use the metric system, Kilordle’s name should already be making you nervous.
 This game has 1,000 Wordle puzzles for you to find before using all 1,005 of your chances.

 The Clever (and Sometimes Cruel) Wordle Remixes

 There are plenty of unique takes on the Wordle formula online.
 Most of them, however, try to match Wordle’s average difficulty.
 That’s not the case with these games.
 They take Wordle in new directions, but they also do more to leave you stumped (and maybe a bit angry).
-If you think finding Wordle answers is too easy, try your hand at these Wordle-like games.
+If you think finding Wordle answers is too easy, especially with daily hints, try your hand at these Wordle-like games.